jjCode01/xer_viewer/README.md

 Drag and drop an xer file on to the drop zone to view the schedule WBS and activities (no gantt chart, yet).

+Once the schedule is displayed you can double click an activity to view info about it.

 No real purpose for this at the moment, just messing around.